 You are welcome to use my homemade gluten free flour blend.
 Mine does not include xanthan in it.
 Which is fine for this recipe as we don’t need the crumble to rise.

-If you’d rather purchase a gluten free flour blend, I like to stick to ones that use: rice, potato and tapioca.
+If you’d rather purchase a gluten free flour blend, I like to stick to ones that use: rice flour, potato starch and tapioca flour.
 I’ve found ones with sorghum in them do well too.
 Usually the pre-made blends include xanthan, and that’s fine.
+You’ll notice I don’t recommend almond flour, as my family members have nut food allergies, so none of my recipes include nut flours.

 How can I make this pumpkin crumble pie soy free?